Spitzer observations of the thermal emission from WASP-43b: SECONDARY-ECLIPSE ANALYSIS -- METHODOLOGY

 We fit the model components simultaneously using a \citet{MandelAgol2002ApJtransits} eclipse, \math{E(t)}; the time-dependent detector ramp model, \math{R(t)}; and the BLISS map, \math{M(x, y)}:

 where \math{F(x,y,t)} is the aperture photometry flux and \math{F\sb{\rm s}} is the constant system flux outside of the eclipse.

-To choose the best systematics models and aperture size, we analyze dozens of model combinations and use goodness-of-fit criteria \citep{CampoEtal2011apjWASP12b}.
-To choose the best aperture size and the number of initial points dropped during instrument settling for a given channel, we minimize the standard deviation of the normalized residuals (SDNR).
+To choose the best systematics models, we analyze dozens of model combinations and use goodness-of-fit criteria \citep{CampoEtal2011apjWASP12b}.
+For a given channel, we first vary the photometric aperture size and the number of initial data points that we exclude because of instrument settling, and then we test different ramp models and bin sizes for the intrapixel model.
+To choose the best aperture size and the number of initial points dropped during instrument settling, we minimize the standard deviation of the normalized residuals (SDNR).
 Ignoring data points from the beginning of the observation is a common procedure \citep{Knutson2011-GJ436b} when searching for the best-fitting ramp.
-We remove the smallest number of points consistent with the minimal SDNR.
+We remove the smallest number of points consistent with the minimal SDNR (see each channel analysis for the number of points discarded).

-Once we have found the best dataset in this way, we compare different ramp models by applying either the Akaike Information Criterion:
+Once we have found the best dataset in this way, we compare different ramp models by applying the Bayesian Information Criterion: